-Throughout the pandemic, we have pushed the UK government to do more to keep people with diabetes out of harm's way.
-We've run a petition, which thousands of you signed, and written to the Business Secretary.
+Throughout the coronavirus pandemic, we have campaigned for the UK Government to do more to keep people with diabetes out of harm's way.

 Since the start of lockdown we’ve been calling for:

-- People with diabetes to be kept safe at work
+- Clearer advice so people with diabetes are kept safe at work

 - People to have access to food and priority deliveries

-- Clearer advice, access to support and better protections for people with diabetes
+- Better access to care and support for people with diabetes.

 We’ve written to government ministers, attended roundtables, spoken to members of parliaments and assembly members, shared your questions with the key policy decision makers around the UK, contacted supermarkets and worked with other charities to raise awareness of the issues you face both with governments and through the media.

 And we’re not easing up.
 We know that, as lockdown measures change, people with diabetes need more support and information on the best ways to keep safe.

 We want to campaign with and alongside you on the most important issues – as we emerge from lockdown, we can tell the Government and decision makers the action they should take to keep you safe from coronavirus, and get the diabetes care you need.

 Your experiences and stories are so important in helping us decide where we should focus our campaigning work to make the biggest difference for people with diabetes.